Welcome to LookChem.com Sign In|Join Free

 Uses

-The liquid structure of bis(methylthio)methane at room temperature was studied by the bonding and non-bonding interatomic potential functions (FMP-RMC) simulation.
+The liquid structure of bis(methylthio)methane at room temperature has been studied using bonding and non-bonding interatomic potential functions (FMP-RMC) simulation.
+This makes it a subject of interest in chemical research, potentially leading to new discoveries and applications in the field of chemistry.

 Flammability and Explosibility